omnect/meta-omnect/README.md

 determines the device online state have a look at systemd's documentation for [service systemd-networkd-wait-online](https://www.freedesktop.org/software/systemd/man/latest/systemd-networkd-wait-online.html#)

-To allow for customization the service file uses content of environment variable `OMNECT_WAIT_ONLINE_INTERFACES_RUN` if non-empty, otherwise the default setting as defined in `OMNECT_WAIT_ONLINE_INTERFACES_BUILD` in the corresponding machine configuration gets set.
+To allow for customization the service file uses the content of environment variable `OMNECT_WAIT_ONLINE_INTERFACES_RUN` if non-empty, otherwise the default setting as defined in `OMNECT_WAIT_ONLINE_INTERFACES_BUILD` in the corresponding machine configuration gets set.

 This provides the possibility to overwrite the set of online interfaces by injecting a systemd environment file into image, e.g.